saasbook/Sage-Mentorship-Project/README.md

 * gem 'google_sign_in' is used to simplify the process of implementing google sign in feature, which also includes calnet authentication since calnet is through gmail.
 * documentation for 'google_sign_in' gem can be found at: https://github.com/basecamp/google_sign_in
 * A google developer api key is required for this and will be controlled through Sage Mentorship personnel.
+  - See "configure a project"   link here: https://developers.google.com/identity/sign-in/web/sign-in
+  - Upon configuring a project, you must also link the intended website homepage domain and callback url.

 ## Database Relations
 * There are 6 tables total.
 All the relations are indexed at ID.
 More information about tables are in schema file.